Metroid: Dread brings the franchise to Switch

 Nintendo also noted that development on Metroid Prime 4 is continuing, although it did share any new details.

 Metroid: Dread has been the rumored name for a new 2D Metroid game since the Nintendo DS era.
-The game is finally real.
+Nintendo confirmed in a deep-dive video after the Direct that the project had two failed attempts at development, but now it is finally real.
+Mercury Stream, the studio behind Samus Returns, is developing Dread.

+The free-aim and melee counter abilities are back from Samus Returns, and you can also do a new slide move.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: